irwansyahwii/backend-code-challenge/README.md

 You can also change the listening port by changing the configuration in `appsettings.json`.

 Read the `View Swagger` section to know how to call the API.

+Previous version `1.0.0` already configured to run inside a Docker container.
+So feel free to checkout the commit on `master` branch tagged with version `1.0.0` to retrieve the Docker version.

 3. Run the tests, change directory to `AEBackend.Tests` then run: